omar25599/DS-projects/README.md

-# python-projects
+# Data Science projects
-In this repo i will put all my big projects
+In this repo, i will put all my big projects.